loopbackio/loopback.io/pages/en/lb3/Environment-specific-configuration.md

 * **Middleware configuration files**, by default `server/middleware.json`.
 * **Configuration files for LoopBack components**, by default `server/component-config.json`.

+{% include note.html content="Using `*.js` files to configure a LoopBack application will only work when the original `.json` files are kept in place.
+Rather than replacing `.json` files with `.js` files, you should be overriding values from `.json` files in `.js` files.
+That said, by leaving the default `.json` files empty, all configuration can be done in `.js` files.
+"%}

 LoopBack will always load the following configuration files, if they exist:

 * `server/config.json`.